TommyMart/QuizNight_Terminal_App/readme.md

 - Windows
 - Linux

-Please also make sure that Python 3 is installed.
+Please also make sure that Python 3.8 or is installed.

 ---